WEIRDLabUW/submitit-tools/README.md

     def __post_init__(self):
         self.checkpoint_path = f"add_{self.first_number}_to_{self.second_number}"
 ```
-Then you have to create a job config which handles the core of your job:
+Then you have to create a job config that handles the core of your job:
 ```python
 from submitit_tools import BaseJob import os